 waterfalls Hana

 This region of Maui is called heavenly for a reason: Towering waterfalls pitch into freshwater pools surrounded by rainforests so thick all you see is green, while an ultra-stirring coastline—replete with black and red sand beaches, austere lava outcroppings, and dramatic blowholes—makes the heart skip with wonder.
-Catch the highlights with Valley Isle Excursions, a tour company that’s well-versed in East Maui’s rarest and most marvelous gems.
+Catch the highlights with Hana and Beyond, a tour company that’s well-versed in East Maui’s rarest and most marvelous gems.
 Then surrender to the beauty and quiet: This is one of the most nourishing places on the planet and is one of the best Maui shore excursions.

 line